jbohnslav/deepethogram/README.md

 * pytorch, torchvision: all the neural networks, training, and inference pipelines were written in PyTorch
 * pytorch-lightning: for nice model training base classes
 * kornia: for GPU-based image augmentations
-* pyside2: for the GUI
+* PySide6: for the GUI (upgraded from PySide2 in v0.3.0)
 * opencv: for video and image reading and writing
 * opencv_transforms: for fast image augmentation
 * scikit-learn, scipy: for binary classification metrics